-- Do you run any groups for a target population of students who are struggling?
-How are students identified, and do you have a way to follow up to see if they have shown improvement since being involved in the group (e.g. fewer behavior referrals, attendance improved, GPA increased)? - Career - Do your students have the opportunity to demonstrate, role play, illustrate a skill, give an example or solve a problem that display their understanding of a career standard?
+- Do your students have the opportunity to demonstrate, role play, illustrate a skill, give an example or solve a problem that displays their understanding of a career standard?
 Do you collect information on your students' own level of knowledge (survey), recount facts, define, describe or list to display their understanding of the career standards? - Do you have lessons that expose students to career research that they can access and use on their own?
 Do you have a way to measure if they are using it on their own?